Lewis & Clark on

-It was an eclectic group, with the two captains, Clark's slave York, the teenage Indian woman Sacagawea with her infant child, and Lewis' dog Seaman, plus numerous soldiers, hunters, boatmen, and French trappers.
+It was an eclectic group, with the two captains, Clark's slave York, the teenage Indian woman Sacagawea with her infant son, and Lewis' dog Seaman, plus numerous soldiers, hunters, boatmen, and French trappers.
 Their adventures became one of the world's greatest exploration stories, documented through the journals of Lewis and Clark and their men.

 The Louisiana Purchase

 England, France, and Spain had competing claims on the American interior throughout the 1700s, a competition that ultimately helped the United States gain her freedom and her size.
 England won control of the upper Mississippi and Northwest Territories from France in the French and Indian War of the 1860's.
 England wanted to reserve these lands for a fur trade monopoly and therefore forbid the American colonists from settling west of the Appalachians.
 This settlement restriction was a contributing factor to the American Revolutionary War